Fundamentals of Sound

 Music is temporally organized sound and silence, a-referentially communicative within a context.

 Emphasis is on the temporal and communicative aspects of music.
-Music is an essentially temporal art [music as virtual time (S. Langer) - music as means for articulating our emotional dimension (J. Reimer)].
+Music is an essentially temporal and emotional art [music as virtual time (S. Langer) - music as means for articulating our emotional dimension (J. Reimer)].

 In listening to music, there is always some sort of response, some kind of behavioral change, indicating that we "received" and/or participated in the creation of something.
 What is received is an intention communicated in terms of patterning/configuring/organizing, akin to the prosodic dimension of language (prosody: the rhythmic and intonation aspects of language).